Ultimate Guide to Buying a Guitar: Finding the Perfect Instrument for Your Needs

 The number one mistake I see is buying guitars based on Amazon “deals” or whatever’s cheapest online from non-music retailers.

-These guitars are toys, not instruments.
+Almost all of these guitars are toys, not instruments.
 They don’t stay in tune.
 The action is impossibly high.
 The intonation is off.
 Playing them is miserable.

 Whether you’re buying for yourself or your child, you need a quality instrument that’s easy to play.
 Not a $150 piece of junk that makes learning harder than it needs to be.